 External Affairs Assistant – Part Time (24 hours a week)

 We are seeking an organized individual to serve as an External Affairs Assistant in our exciting and fast-paced development department.
 Reporting to the Director of External Affairs, the EA Assistant will help cultivate donors and members through public relations and marketing outreach, research, data entry, and assisting in the execution of a variety of projects and events.

 The ultimate purpose of the position is to help raise funds and visibility to support The Staten Island Children’s Museum’s unique educational exhibits and programs for children and families.
 The best candidate will have a passion for our mission, and an entrepreneurial, positive and proactive spirit.

-Please check out the External Affairs Paid Internship job announcement for more information about the position and how to apply
+Please check out the External Affairs Assistant job announcement for more information about the position and how to apply

 The Museum accepts requests for donations to support local school fundraising efforts.
 If you are interested in our donation request program, you must send your request in writing on your school’s letterhead.
 Please include the name and date of the event, and your school’s tax identification number.
 The Museum will make every effort to accommodate requests with four-free passes to the Museum.

 SI Children’s Museum